Library of Congress Internships (LOCI) Program

 To be eligible to participate you must meet the following criteria:

-• Have completed their freshman year of college before the internship begins.
+- Have completed freshman year of college before the internship begins.

-• Reside within the United States throughout the entire duration of the internship (if virtual).
+- Reside within the United States throughout the entire duration of the internship.

 Preferred majors include, but are not limited to: